MITLibraries/interim-att/README.md

 ## What this application does

-The application performs a few steps for the user to remove somem of the drudgery of file copying.
+The application performs a few steps for the user to remove some of the drudgery of file copying.

 1. It copies a single file from a folder in Dropbox to a folder on the NAS.
 1. It verifies that the Dropbox SHA256 stored in the Dropbox metadata matches the Dropbox-style SHA256 of the copied file on the NAS